Tunku Varadarajan: Early life and education

-Tunku Varadarajan was born in Delhi, India.
+Varadarajan was born in Delhi, India to a Tamil Brahmin family with roots in Chidambaram, Tamil Nadu, India.
+His father, Muthusamy Varadarajan, was an IAS officer.
+His mother, Usha, was a businesswoman.
 His earliest years were spent in New York, where he attended The Town School.
 He later attended Mayo College in Ajmer, Rajasthan, India with his brother Siddharth Varadarajan, as well as Dulwich College, London.
 After high school, he attended Trinity College, Oxford University from which he graduated with a Bachelor of Arts degree in law in 1984.

 Career

 After six years as a lecturer in law, Tunku Varadarajan left Oxford in 1993 to join The Times as a leader (editorial) writer under the editor, Peter Stothard.
 He specialized in international affairs, law, society, and culture.
 In 1996, he moved to Spain as the newspaper's Madrid bureau chief.
 In 1997, he was named the newspaper's New York City bureau chief.